gokulmInfy/m2x-electric-imp/README.md

 5. Hit "Build and Run"

-Your imp should start reporting the current temperature to M2X every 15 minutes.
+Your Imp should start reporting the current temperature to M2X every 15 minutes.

 LICENSE
 =======